Mark Lamos

 Mark Lamos (born March 10, 1946) is an American theatre and opera director, producer and actor.
 Under his direction, Hartford Stage won the 1989 Tony Award for Outstanding Regional Theatre and he has been nominated for two other Tonys.
-He is now Artistic Director of the Westport Country Playhouse.
+For more than 15 seasons, he has been artistic director of the Westport Country Playhouse.
+In May 2023, he announced he will leave the post in January 2024.

 Life and career

 Born in Melrose Park, Illinois, Lamos studied violin and ballet at an early age, and participated in high school theater productions at Proviso East High School, Maywood, IL, from which he graduated in 1964.
 He attended Northwestern University on a music scholarship.

 He began his theatrical career as an actor at the Guthrie Theater in Minneapolis.
 His early Broadway appearances all were in short-lived productions: The Love Suicide at Schofield Barracks and The Creation of the World and Other Business in 1972, Cyrano in 1973, and a revival of Man and Superman in 1978.
 He also appeared in the 1990 film Longtime Companion.

+He served as artistic director of Hartford Stage from 1981 to 1998.
+Hartford Stage gained national recognition under Lamos, who shook up the theatre's traditional repertoire with bolder contemporary dramas and spectacular productions of Shakespeare and classics such as Peer Gynt and The Greeks, a cycle of ancient Greek dramas.
+Productions that ended up on Broadway included Marvin's Room, Our Country's Good, Tiny Alice, Tea at Five, The Carpetbagger's Children and Enchanted April.

 He was appointed the artistic director of the Westport Country Playhouse, effective in February 2009.